Communication Complexity of the Secret Key Agreement in Algorithmic Information Theory: Introduction

+this $z$ seems to be a suitable secret key for many standard cryptographic applications.
+Indeed, if any deterministic algorithm $\mathcal A$ produces a list of strings, then a string $z$ whose complexity is close to $n$ can appear in this list only at a position $\ge 2^{n-O(1)}$ ($z$ can be found given $\mathcal A$ and the index of $z$ in the list; such a description should not be shorter than $n - O(1)$, so the binary expansion of the index must be long enough).
+This means that any attempt to brute force this secret key will take $\Omega(2^n)$ steps before we arrive to the value $z$.
+Also, it can be shown that for any computable distribution $\mathcal P$

+(see the relation between Kolmogorov complexity and the a priori probability, e.g., in \cite[Section~4.5]{shen-vereshchagin}), which means that any attacker trying to randomly guess the value of the secret key would need on average $\ge 2^{n-O(\log n)}$ false attempts before $z$ is revealed.
+In other words, the standard properties of Kolmogorov complexity guarantee that any naive attempt to crack such a key (deterministically or with randomization) would take exponential time, so this $z$ could be, for example, a good code for a safe with combination lock.
+A more systematic discussion of the foundations of cryptography in terms of Kolmogorov complexity can be found in \cite{antunes2007cryptographic}.

+Incompressible strings are abundant.
+For every string $t$ and for every $n$, for a fraction $\ge 1-1/2^c$ of strings $z\in \{0,1\}^n$ we have $ C(z|t) \ge n - c. $ Thus, we can produce an incompressible $z$ by tossing an unbiased coin.
+However, Kolmogorov complexity is incomputable, and one cannot provide a certificate proving that some specific $z$ has large Kolmogorov complexity.

-\textbf{Clarification 2: randomized protocols.} In this communication model we assume that Alice and Bob may use additional randomness.
+\textbf{Clarification 2: randomized protocols.} In our communication model we assume that Alice and Bob may use additional randomness.
 Each of them can toss a fair coin and produce a sequence of random bits with a uniform distribution.
 The private random bits produced by Alice and Bob are accessible only to Alice and Bob respectively.
 (Of course, Alice and Bob are allowed to send the produced random bits to each other, but then this information becomes visible to the eavesdropper.)

+We assume that for each pair of inputs the protocol may \emph{fail} with a small probability (the probability is taken over the choice of random bits of Alice and Bob).
+The failure means that the parties do not produce any output, or Alice and Bob produce mismatched keys, or the produced key $z$ does not satisfy the secrecy condition.

 In an alternative setting, Alice and Bob use a common \emph{public} source of randomness (also accessible to the eavesdropper).
-The model with public randomness is easier to analyze, see \cite{RZ1}, and in this paper we focus on the setting with private randomness.
+Theorem~\ref{th:rz} from \cite{RZ1} is valid for both settings --- for private or public sources of randomness, though in the model with a public source of random bits the construction of a protocol is much simpler.

 \textbf{Clarification 3: minor auxiliary inputs.} We assume also that besides the main inputs $x$ and $y$ Alice and Bob both are given the \emph{complexity profile} of the input, i.e., the values $C(x)$, $C(y)$, and $I(x:y)$.
 Such a concession is unavoidable for the positive part of the theorem.
 Indeed, Kolmogorov complexity and mutual information are non-computable; so there is no computable protocol that finds a $z$ of size $I(x:y)$ unless the value of the mutual information is given to Alice and Bob as a promise.
 This supplementary information is rather small, it can be represented by only $O(\log n)$ bits.
 The theorem remains valid if we assume that this auxiliary data is known to the eavesdropper.
 So, formally speaking, the protocol should find a key $z$ such that